Guy Butler (athlete): Biography

 Butler was born in Harrow, Middlesex, to Edward Montagu Butler and Gertrude Mary Fair.
 He was the grandson of academic Henry Montagu Butler and nephew of Sir James Ramsay Montagu Butler and Sir Nevile Butler.

 He attended the prestigious Harrow School, the Royal Military Academy Sandhurst, and Trinity College, Cambridge.
 His father also attended Harrow and competed in cricket and athletics at the national level.
 At the Antwerp Olympics in 1920, Butler won the silver medal in the individual 400 m and anchored the British 4 × 400 m relay team to a gold medal in 3:22.2.
 At the 1924 Summer Olympics, he won bronze in the 400 m and again anchored the British 4 × 400 m relay team, this time winning bronze in 3:17.4.
 In 1928 he became the first British track and field athlete to compete in three Olympics; he reached a 200 m quarterfinal, and retired shortly thereafter.

+Butler became the National 440 yards champion after winning the AAA Championships title at the 1919 AAA Championships.
+The following year in 1920 and also in 1923, he was the highest placed British Athlete in the same event at the Championships and therefore is listed as the British champion for those years.